DoTheEvo/selfhosted-apps-docker/README.md

 - `docker-compose.yml` do not need any editing to get started, changes are to be done in the `.env` file.
-- Not using `ports` directive if theres only web traffic in a container.<br>
+- Not using `ports` directive if theres only web traffic for a container.<br>
-  Theres an expectation of running a reverse proxy which makes mapping ports on docker host unnecessary.
+  Theres an expectation of running a reverse proxy which makes mapping ports to a docker host unnecessary.
 Instead `expose` is used which is basically just documentation.<br>
 - For persistent storage bind mount `./whatever_data` is used.
   No volumes, nor static path somewhere... just relative path next to compose file.